mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/ios.md

 #### Test run in release mode
 This is the typical flow for CI test run.
 1. Build the release app by running `make ios-sim-x86_64` from the root folder or `npm run e2e:ios-build-release` from within the `/detox` folder.
-2. Run the test using `npm run e2e:ios-test-release` from within the `/detox` folder.
+2. Run the test using `npm run e2e:ios-test-release` from the `/detox` folder.